maleck13/goanode/README.md

 ## Note this is a POC and not a full implementation.
 It is not ready for general use

+This project builds ontop of the [goa DSL](http://goa.design) to produce a basic nodejs micro service.
+It generates the following:
+- swagger docs
+- a cli tool with commands for your api
+- a package.json
+- a router
+- handlers
+- models
+- a main.js

 ## Generating the app

 install golang folling the instructions at golang.org.
 Ensure to setup your $GOPATH  [docs](https://golang.org/doc/install#testing)